webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Haunted-Car.md

 ---
 aliases:
-  - Haunted Car
+- "Haunted Car"
 tags:
 - Compendium/CSRD/en/Creatures-NPCs/Haunted-Car
 - Creature
 - Creature/Kind/Creature
 - Creature/Level/5
 - Creature/Armor/2
 - Creature/Armor/3
 - Creature/Health/20
-title: Haunted Car
-collection: Creatures-NPCs
-kind: Compendium
 ---

 ## Haunted Car
 Whether you call them haunted, possessed, misenchanted, cursed, or just plain evil, some cars develop a hateful will, the ability to drive themselves, and a love for the smell of blood on asphalt.